D'Andre Swift Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Season Stats

-- Swift has rushed for a team-leading 587 yards on 144 carries (36.7 yards per game) and scored four touchdowns.
+- Swift has taken 144 carries for a team-leading 587 rushing yards (36.7 per game) and scored four touchdowns.

 - He has received 144 of his team's 401 carries this season (35.9%).